Cedutus/Lihis/README.md

-# Lankku
+# Lihis
-Lankku keyboard made by Eetu for Eetu
+Lihis is a keyboard made by Eetu for Eetu